FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 rustup target add wasm32-unknown-unknown --target nightly
 ```

-With that take care of we can now install `cargo-expand`.
+With that taken care of we can now install `cargo-expand`.

 ```
 cargo install cargo-expand
 ```

-Now if we were to run the following command it should print our expanded library to the console.
+If we were to run the following command it should print our expanded library to the console.

 ```
 cd crates/example-plugin
 cargo +nightly expand -p example-plugin
 ```
-As a side note, if you have an older version of cargo-expand installed it may not have the `-p` flag implemented, you can upgrade your version to current by running `cargo install --force cargo-expand` or simply run it from `crates/example-plugin`.
+> As a side note, if you have an older version of cargo-expand installed it may not have the `-p` flag implemented, you can upgrade your version to current by running `cargo install --force cargo-expand` or simply run it from `crates/example-plugin`.

 ```rust
 #![feature(prelude_import)]